Survey and Taxonomy of Adversarial Reconnaissance Techniques: Conclusion and Future Work

 Gaining a clearer understanding of how and why cyber adversaries conduct reconnaissance activities is a critical area of research for cyber defense, since successful attacks depend so heavily on effective reconnaissance.
-However, we find that there is little comprehensive research on this topic to establish a big picture view of how reconnaissance works, and what methodologies and tools are used to conduct reconnaissance.
-Our first research goal was to establish a broad picture of what types of information adversaries seek, and how and when they gather that information based on the existing literature.
-Our second goal focused on understanding the variety of specific techniques and tools adversaries use to gather this information.
-We have also developed taxonomies for both information types and the techniques to help organize these into useful categories based on the primary distinctions that we have found in the literature.
+However, we find that there is little comprehensive research on this topic to establish a big picture view of how reconnaissance works, including the large variety of methodologies and tools used to conduct reconnaissance.
+Our first research goal was to establish a broad picture of what types of information adversaries seek. {Next, we consider when attackers conduct reconnaissance in the standard kill chain model, as well as from what perspective (internal vs. external).} Our third goal focuses on understanding the {wide} variety of specific techniques and tools adversaries use to gather this information.
+We developed taxonomies for both information types and the techniques to help organize these into useful categories. {While we draw inspiration from distinctions previously drawn in the literature, in some cases we find that in some cases these distinctions were too vague or limited to be used for a general taxonomy, so we adopted new dimensions that are clearer and more useful to practitioners.}